PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

 ## Introduction

-Bitcoin Ordinals have revolutionized how we think about individual satoshis, treating each one as a unique, trackable unit with its own history and identity.
-However, tracking ordinals across the Bitcoin blockchain presents significant technical challenges.
-In this post, I'll walk you through my implementation of a comprehensive Bitcoin Ordinals Index that extends Bitcoin Core to efficiently track, store, and query ordinal movements across the entire blockchain.
+Ordinal theory has changed the way people think about satoshi's.
+The ability to track and value the most atomic measurement of bitcoin.
+Ordinals allow for the dream of "NFTs for Bitcoin" to be realized.
+However, the tracking of these Ordinals presents significant technical challanges and bottle-necks.
+Most Ordindal indexers run on rust or are difficult to link to a node.
+By adding an Ordinal indexer to bitcoin core, people will be able to index their hearts away.

 ## What is the Ordinals Index?

-The Ordinals Index is a custom extension to Bitcoin Core that maintains a complete database of satoshi movements, allowing you to:
+The Ordinals Index is an extension to Bitcoin Core that maintains a complete or partial database of satoshi movements, allowing you to:

-- Track the complete history of any satoshi from its creation to current location
+- Find the satoshi's in a given outpoint
 - Query which transaction output currently holds a specific ordinal
 - Find all historical locations of a given ordinal